-- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.
+- Medicaid covers over 2 million people in Arizona.

 - The Obama administration approved a Medicaid waiver for Arizona, but rejected the most conservative parts of it, including a work requirement.